TinManTex/MockFox/ReadMe.txt

 Copy the files in MockFox zip Unity\Assets to your projects Assets folder.
 Add MockFoxManager.cs as a script component to a Unity entity.
 Change Mock Fox Path, Fox Lua Path, Game Path to folder of Mock Fox luas, data1 luas, MGS_TOO game folder respectively.

+Building:
+Not nessesary (the generated files are already included), but IHTearDown.lua in MGS_TPP\mod\modules can be used with IH to generate MockModules.lua and vars.lua as well as dump some intermediary info by running DumpModules and DumpVars respectively while mgstpp/IH is loaded.